 Third parties are both protected by and subject to this policy.
-A third party may report potential policy violations committed by a member of the University community, and the University will take appropriate steps to investigate and respond to the conduct consistent with the authority granted by the University's jurisdiction over the respondent.
-A third party who is accused of violating University policy may also be permanently barred from the University or subject to other restrictions for failing to comply with this policy.
+A third party may report potential policy violations committed by a member of the University community, and the University will take appropriate steps to investigate and respond to the conduct consistent with the authority granted by the University's jurisdiction, if any over the respondent.
+A third party who is accused of violating University policy may be permanently barred from the University or subject to other restrictions for failing to comply with this policy And may not be granted the full rights and processes afforded to ETBU community members through the provisions of this policy.